Ishan678-code/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-A small game made just for fun!
+A small game made just for fun using the basic concepts of C++.